sbn-psi/dmsp/LDDTesting/LDDTestingTechniques.md

 date: 2022-03-24
 ---

+## What should we keep in mind while writing tests?

+* Tests should be maintainable and understandable
+* Tests should be documented and well organized
+* Tests should provide good coverage
+* Tests should communicate the right amount of information

 ## Keeping labels uniform

 * Unnecessary variations in the label will make it more difficult to track down errors.